StroppaFR/CTF-Writeups/2022/Root-Me 10K/Pwn/Number Converter/README.md

 cmp = strcmp(username,"admin");
 ```

-See the issue here ? `fgets` allows us to input null bytes but the string comparison is made with `strcmp` which stops comparing when encountering a null byte.
+See the issue here? `fgets` allows us to input null bytes but the string comparison is made with `strcmp` which stops comparing when encountering a null byte.

 This means **we can input anything after the login or password followed by a null byte** and still pass the login check.